75 years ago, the Rockford Peaches began their inaugural season

 A series of stone steps leading from the ticket booth down to the playing field remains in what was the left-field corner and is visible in photos of the Peaches from the 1940s.
 Along the left-field line, above the field surface where the bleachers once were, the city has erected a series of informational placards depicting the history of the Peaches and the AAGPBL, culminating in the Peach Orchard, with displays honoring players like Louise "Lou" Erickson Sauer, Dorothy "Dottie" Ferguson Key, Helen "Sis" Waddell Wyatt and the Peaches ball girls.

 The Peaches were one of only two teams to be members of the AAGBPL in every year of its existence, from 1943-54, with the South Bend Blue Sox the other one.
-But only Rockford has a monument to the league and one of its premiere teams on the site of the original ballgames.
-South Bend was league champs in '43, while Rockford finished in fourth place (out of four teams).
+But only Rockford has a monument to the league and one of its premiere teams on the site where the games were played.